Oosterpolder pumping station

 Surroundings

-Associated with the pumping station is a simultaneously built service house and storage shed in reconstruction architecture.
-In 1975 the West Friesland Water Board had a second polder pumping station built next to the existing one.
-This diesel pumping station has one pump with a capacity of 130 cubic meters per minute and was necessary because of the urban expansion of Hoorn.
+The pumping station includes a service residence and storage facility built at the same time in post-war reconstruction architecture.
+In 1975, the West Friesland Water Board had a second polder pumping station built next to the existing one.
+This diesel pumping station has a single pump with a capacity of 130 cubic meters per minute and was necessary due to the urban expansion of Hoorn.
 All pumps are automated.

-On the far left the former service house, in the middle the Oosterpolder pumping station and on the right the old steam pumping station.
+On the far left is the former official residence, in the middle is the Oosterpolder pumping station, and on the right is the old steam pumping station.
 (Source: www.beeldbank-oudhoorn.nl)

-In 2009, as part of the dike reinforcement between Hoorn and Enkhuizen, the outlet shafts of the pumping station were extended through the West Frisian Omringdijk.
-In that year, the municipality of Hoorn also purchased the service house for demolition to serve a new traffic circle at the Willemsweg-Holenweg intersection.
+As part of the dyke reinforcement between Hoorn and Enkhuizen, the outlet pipes of the pumping station through the West-Friese Omringdijk were extended in 2009.
+In that year, the municipality of Hoorn also purchased the official residence for demolition to make way for a new roundabout at the Willemsweg-Holenweg intersection.
 The duckweed fence at the rear was automated in 2021.

-Pumping station seen from the east with the new duckweed fence and the additional pumping station built in 1975 on the right.
+Pumping station seen from the east with the new duckweed screen and, on the right, the additional pumping station from 1975.

 Renovation

-The 1975 diesel engine served until 2021.
-Then it was replaced by an electric motor as the Water Board's very last diesel.
-The pump was also replaced and now has a capacity of 190 cubic meters per minute.
+The diesel engine from 1975 remained in service until 2021.
+It was then replaced by an electric motor, the last diesel engine used by the water board.
+The pump has also been replaced and now has a capacity of 190 cubic meters per minute.

-At the 1953 pumping station, the front pump will be replaced in 2023 (it replaces both pumps) with a new one with a capacity of 130 cubic meters per minute.
-The pump will be replaced because parts for it are still poorly available.
-The rear pump will remain intact, but will be decommissioned and used only during demonstrations.
+In 2023, the front pump in the 1953 pumping station will be replaced (replacing both pumps) with a new one with a capacity of 130 cubic meters per minute.
+The pump is being replaced because parts for it are becoming increasingly difficult to obtain.
+The rear pump will remain intact but will be taken out of service and will only be used during demonstrations.